0

 Level II Re-Accreditation

-This course is available to currently Level II Accredited physicians seeking re-accreditation.
-Level II re-accreditation is required every three years in order for physicians to retain their Level II Accreditation.
-Until further notice, the seminar option has been canceled; however, the self-paced online course is available August - January.
+This course is available to currently Level 2 Accredited physicians seeking Re-Accreditation.
+Level 2 Re-Accreditation is required every three years in order for physicians to retain their Level 2 Accreditation.
 The course modules consist of problem-based training sessions on the updated Medical Treatment Guidelines in addition to skill-building workshops on Cumulative Trauma, Complex Regional Pain Syndrome, and Traumatic Brain Injury Impairment Ratings.

 Course Objectives